Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Introduction

 Despite these advances, the considerable complexity of fabrication has so far restricted practical realizations to only a few exemplary constructions, which emphasized the achievement of high field strength rather than optimal field homogeneity \cite{Bloch1998}.

 The ideal Halbach cylinder cannot be realized for two fundamental reasons: (a) it is infinitely long and (b) it requires a continuously varying magnetization that cannot be manufactured.
-The first limitation has been addressed in practice by constructing finite-length assemblies from discrete permanent magnets, typically using planar Halbach disks that are stacked into “sandwich” configurations to better approximate the desired field~\cite{Soltner2010, Soltner2023}.
+The first limitation has been addressed in practice by constructing finite-length assemblies from discrete permanent magnets, typically using planar Halbach disks that are stacked into “sandwich” configurations to better approximate the desired field~\cite{Soltner2010, Soltner2023}, or by incorporating suitable end caps to reduce field drop-off~\cite{Leupold_patent, Bjork2008}.
 A complementary strategy mitigates finite-length inhomogeneities through analytical corrections based on point-dipole models that depart from Halbach’s original formulation~\cite{Rehberg2025}.
 In contrast, a Halbach sphere overcomes the finite-length problem intrinsically, achieving an ideal internal field without compromising the underlying design principle.\\ The second problem is typically addressed by discretizing the magnetic shell into segments, each with a uniform magnetization direction.
 This can be achieved by constructing the magnet from individually shaped and magnetized pieces, by using identically shaped magnets that are mechanically rotated in the required orientations~\cite{Raich2004}, or by magnetically aligning cylindrical magnets within supportive mounting structures~\cite{Wickenbrock2021}.

 In this work, a variant of the second concept is adopted by arranging discrete permanent magnets on the surfaces of spherical shells to approximate the continuously varying magnetization of an ideal Halbach sphere.
 For selecting the placement and orientation of individual magnetic dipoles, the vertices of the Platonic solids provide a natural and symmetric set of candidate positions.
 The tetrahedral, octahedral and icosahedral symmetry classes $T_d, O_h,$ and $I_h$ each yield a distinct discretization of the spherical surface and thus a unique approximation of the ideal magnetization pattern.
 Among these, configurations based on icosahedral symmetry turn out to show the most favorable balance between constructability and magnetic-field uniformity, producing superior homogeneity within the spherical interior compared with other polyhedral geometries including the thirteen Archimedean solids.
 From this set, the “truncated icosahedron” and "truncated icosidodecahedron” were identified as particularly promising candidates for practical studies requiring homogeneous fields.
 Their construction is presented here.